 “We are showing them what’s happening in coastal Alabama and what meaning for the rest of the country,” said nation Sen. Chris Elliott, R-Daphne.
 “We are displaying how the Port of Mobile affects the worldwide competitiveness of the poultry industry in Alabama, the steel industry, the coal enterprise, the automobile and aerospace industries.”

-“Overall, I recollect the Port as a part of our standard infrastructure and very vital to the economic success of our entire kingdom,” said Collins.
+“Overall, I recollect the Port as a part of our standard infrastructure and vital to the economic success of our entire kingdom,” said Collins.
 Alabama Lt.
 Gov. Will Ainsworth, a former nation consultant from Guntersville, agreed: “No count number wherein you live in Alabama, the Port has a direct effect.
 It’s not Mobile’s port.
 It’s Alabama’s port.”

 Fierce opposition